 - Portraits with glasses (shallow DOF)

-There are basically two ways in which to manually focus your camera.
-It largely depends on what you are taking photos of as to what method you use.
+There are two primary methods to manually focus your camera.
+The choice between them largely depends on your subject.
 They are as follows:

 Focus Racking

-We will start with focus racking.
-It is the more difficult of the two.
-Essentially, you move the focus backward and forward until you achieve peak focus.
-It sounds easy but in practice is difficult to get correct.
+Starting with focus racking, this is the more challenging of the two.
+Essentially, you move the focus back and forth until you achieve peak focus.
+It sounds simple, but it can be tricky to execute perfectly.

 Start by moving the focus from soft focus through the desired focus point and into soft focus again.
 Then move back past the area of sharp focus into slightly soft focus.
 Each time you pass the sharp area you want to refine your focus throw, reducing the back and forth.